 When starting out, your children don’t have to have a budget that balances out.
 But that doesn’t mean they can’t get some learning from writing it up.
 And, this is one of the best money tips for college students who will need to figure out their finances!

 Being financially illiterate in our culture can be quite common.
 However, giving your children the tools for financial success is key to their development.
-Do you have some money tips for 2020 to share with other parents?
+Do you have some money tips for 2021 to share with other parents?
 Or extra ways to save money during COVID-19?
-Let us know in our comments!
+Let us know on FamilyApp’s Instagram or Facebook pages!
 Whether they’re getting an allowance or already savings’ superstars, there are many great ways for kids to learn about money.